 Rational Market Theory

 Laissez-faire economics assumes that free market forces alone correctly price every investment.
 Rational market theory assumes that all investors base their decisions on logic.
 Consumers research all available information about every stock, bond, or commodity.
 All buyers and sellers have access to the same knowledge.
 If someone tried to speculate and drive the price above its value, the smart investors would sell it.
-Even a well-run mutual fund could not outperform an index fund, if rational market theory is true.
+Even a well-run mutual fund could not outperform an index fund if the rational market theory is true.

 In the 1980s, this theory went even further.
 Its proponents said that stock prices rationally price in all future values of an asset.
 Investors incorporate all knowledge of present and expected future conditions in their trades.
 The best motive for a company's CEO is to pay with future stock options.
 But, studies found no relationship between a CEO's pay and corporate performance.

 Rational market theory ignores mankind's reliance on emotion when buying even a single stock.
 In contrast to this theory, investors often follow the herd instead of the information, and greed, in this case, leads them to overlook dangerous warning signs.
 The 2007 financial crisis was a prime example.

 Rand said that capitalism had its own morality that should be protected.
 It allows each person to reach their full potential.
 She agreed with the Founding Fathers that each person has a right to life, liberty, property, and the pursuit of happiness.
 They do not have an inalienable right to a job, universal health care, or equity in education.

 Ludwig von Mises argued that laissez-faire economics leads to the most productive outcome.
 A government could not make the myriad economic decisions required in a complex society.
 It should not intervene in the economy, except for the military draft.
 He believed that socialism must fail.

 The U.S. Constitution has provisions that protect the free market:

-- Article I, Section 8 protects innovation as property by establishing a copyright clause.
+- Article I, Section 8 protects innovation as a property by establishing a copyright clause.